Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Experimental Setup

-\begin{enumpacked} \item [$\LHD\,$\bm{\symbhl{Symbols}}$\,\RHD$] are sequences of tokens in the prompt, about which the model reasons to solve a task.
-Based on this interpretation of tokens, we allot numerical quantities (\eg 5, 4, 2, 13) in both questions and thoughts of the math world problems and the \sorting dataset to this category.
+This work intends to tease apart the major semantic components of a prompt that play a critical role in the efficacy of \cotp.
+To achieve this, we identify and systematically construe three key semantic components of a prompt, listed as follows (See Appendix-\Cref{tab:datasets} for the examples to which we refer in the definitions): \begin{enumpacked} \item [$\LHD\,$\bm{\symbhl{Symbols}}$\,\RHD$] are sequences of tokens in the prompt, about which the model reasons to solve a task.
+For \gsm and \sorting, symbols are numerical quantities (\eg 5, 4, 2, 13).
 Similarly for the \sports dataset, we categorize players and activities as symbols.
-In a similar vein, we define the symbols in the \datet dataset as the time indicating expressions. \item [$\LHD\,$\pathl{Patterns}$\,\RHD$] are either composition of symbols and operators or a structure of prompt that reinforces task understanding.
-While patterns contain sufficient information to partially answer the questions, they may bear additional connotations and interpretations.
+We define the symbols in the \datet dataset as date and time indicating expressions. \item [$\LHD\,$\pathl{Patterns}$\,\RHD$] are either composition of symbols and operators or a structure of prompt that reinforces task understanding.
 The isolation of patterns within a prompt is evident in datasets like \gsm (equations), \sports (\textit{person is a sport, activity is a sport}), and \sorting\textit{ (1 less than 2)}.
 However, for the \datet dataset, the pattern is semantically implicit but consistent.
-This pattern consists of (a) \dateparts{$\langle$calculation$\rangle$} in which the information from the input is restated (\eg ``Today is 06/02/1943'') and intermediate results are generated (\eg ``One day after 06/01/1943 is 06/02/1943'') through mathematical calculations and (b) \dateparts{$\langle$output$\rangle$} in which the final requisite answer is generated using the intermediate results (\eg ``10 days before today is 05/23/1943'').
-Patterns can be purely symbolic, as is the case for mathematical reasoning ($5 + 2 = 7$) and \sorting ($1 < 2$).
-Alternatively, they may be intertwined with text (\eg \textit{One days after 06/01/1943 is 06/02/1943}).
-To ensure consistency in our experiments, we only label tokens as patterns if they are coherent in both prompts and the entire task examples. \item [$\LHD\,$\textbf{Text}$\,\RHD$] in a prompt are tokens that are neither symbols, nor part of patterns.
-Specifically, we postulate that the presence of text in prompts assists in either outlining the target task (\eg \textit{\underline{is the sentence plausible}}), connecting patterns to symbols (\eg \textit{\underline{John is left with}} 4 - 2 = 2) , or contextualizing symbols (4 \textit{\underline{toys}}).
-In a nutshell, text is the conceptual glue that binds different parts of a prompt.
-In fact, we empirically substantiate that the key to success of language models is indeed this glue.
-We posit that relying on this glue, large language models are mostly able to generate factual thoughts and answers.
-The thoughts and answers that contain valid symbols and patterns at suitable locations induce coherent, semantically correct reasoning. \end{enumpacked}
+Each thought contains two parts: (a) \dateparts{$\langle$calculation$\rangle$} in which the information from the input is restated (\eg ``Today is 06/02/1943'') and intermediate results are generated (\eg ``One day after 06/01/1943 is 06/02/1943'') through mathematical calculations and (b) \dateparts{$\langle$output$\rangle$} in which the final requisite answer is generated using the intermediate results (\eg ``10 days before today is 05/23/1943''). \item [$\LHD\,$\textbf{Text}$\,\RHD$] are tokens that are neither symbols, nor part of patterns.
+Specifically, text in prompts assists in either outlining the target task (\eg \textit{\underline{is the sentence plausible}}), connecting patterns to symbols (\eg \textit{\underline{John is left with}} 4 - 2 = 2), or contextualizing symbols (4 \textit{\underline{toys}}).
+In a nutshell, text is the conceptual glue that binds different parts of a prompt. \end{enumpacked} Relying on our analysis, we conjecture and hypothesize about the effects of each semantic components on the outcomes of \cotp prompting.
+We discuss detailed results, including statistical significance tests in~\Cref{sec:mcnemar}.